What side effects can be expected from undergoing cancer treatment?

 - Make sure you are comfortable.
 Arrange your pillows so you can maintain a comfortable position.

 - Avoid napping too much during the day.
 At the same time, remember to balance activity with rest.

 - If you feel nervous or anxious, talk to your spouse, partner, or a trusted friend.
 Get your troubles off your mind.
-Your social worker can meet with you for individualized counseling and is available to meet with you on the BMT unit.
+Your social worker can meet with you for individualized counseling and is available to meet with you on your cancer care unit.

 Sexual side effects